IdkwhatImD0ing/Obsidian-Vault/CSE140/Heuristics.md

 Most of the work in solving hard search problems optimally is coming up with admissable heuristics

 Relaxed problems are where some constraints are removed.
 For example, removing walls in pacman.

+## Inventing admissible heuristics

+- Can be derived from the exact solution cost of a relaxed version of the problem
+- Relaxed problem always easier to solve, hence admissible